About managing listings using SQL¶

 Prerequisites for working with listings using SQL¶

-Review and accept the Snowflake Provider and Consumer Terms of Service.
+Review and accept the Snowflake Provider and Consumer Terms.

 Prepare the data for your listing.
 See Prepare data for a listing.